 - All rented numbers are added to the dynamic caller ID block.
 You can enable the feature under the “Targeting” section of your call center campaign.
 For a voice broadcasting campaign, the same can be found under the “Settings” section.

-- You can choose between a new block (the system will go through the phone book anew) or an existing one.
+- You can choose between a new block (the system will go through the contact list anew) or an existing one.
 Dynamic caller ID blocks can be selected for multiple campaigns at the same time.
 So, if you are running multiple calling campaigns simultaneously and they contain numbers from the same states, you need not go through the creation of caller ID blocks for each.

 - Dynamic caller IDs are currently only available in the USA, Canada, Australia, and the UK.

 - These caller IDs are chargeable.
 We charge $2/month for every number rented.
-If your phonebook has numbers from all the 50 states in the US, you will be charged a flat fee of $100 monthly rental.
+If your contact list has numbers from all the 50 states in the US, you will be charged a flat fee of $100 monthly rental.
 Similar rules apply for other countries too.

 To enable dynamic caller IDs for your campaign, please send us a request at [email protected].